jimhigson/oboe.js-dissertation/main/main.md

 intermediary. \label{overallDesign}](images/overallDesign.png)

-Oboe's architecture describes a fairly linear pipeline visiting a small number of tasks between receiving http content and notifying application callbacks.
+Oboe's architecture describes a fairly linear pipeline visiting a small number of tasks between receiving HTTP content and notifying application callbacks.
 The internal componentisation is designed primarily so that automated testing can provide a high degree of confidence regarding the correct working of the library.
 A local event bus facilitates